jerrykpan/Kiryu-Kazuma-Kreation/README.md

 # Kiryu-Kazuma-Kreation
-just a random discord bot, testing out the Discord API
+just a random discord bot, testing out the Discord API as well as the Steam API